 \textbf{Datasets.} We evaluate the generation of square images on the Multi-Modal \mbox{CelebAHQ} dataset~\cite{celeba}, which includes high-resolution square face images accompanied with text descriptions.
 We evaluate different aspect ratio generation using the LAION-COCO dataset~\cite{laioncoco}, derived from the web-crawled LAION-5B dataset \cite{laion5b}, which includes a variety of image aspect ratios and contains landscapes, people, objects, and everyday scenes, each paired with a synthetic caption generated using BLIP~\cite{blip}.
 We consider four common aspect ratios: 9:16, 16:9, 3:4 and 4:3.

 \textbf{Evaluation Metrics.} Following prior text-to-image synthesis works~\cite{sdxl, imagen, unclip, multidiffusion, glide}, we use automatic evaluation metrics \emph{Frechet Inception Distance (FID)} and \emph{CLIP-score}. \emph{FID} \cite{fid} measures both the realism and diversity of the generated images by calculating the difference between features of the real and generated images computed using Inception-V3 ~\cite{inception-v3} pretrained on ImageNet \cite{imagenet}. \emph{CLIP-score} uses a pretrained text-image CLIP model~\cite{clip} to measure alignment between the generated images and input prompts.
-We compute all evaluation metric values using 10,000 images.
+We use 10,000 images to compute these scores.

-\textbf{Baselines.} We compare our approach against prior diffusion model generation methods, specifically focusing on \emph{Stable Diffusion (SD)} and \emph{MultiDiffusion (MD)}. \emph{SD} follows the standard reverse diffusion process on an image latent space. \emph{MultiDiffusion} uses a pretrained \emph{SD} model for panoramic image generation, by creating smaller, overlapping patches and averaging the Diffusion Model scores in intersecting areas.
-For baseline comparisons, we fix the pre-trained diffusion model to the $SD_{1.4}$ version of Stable Diffusion, which is trained to generate images at a resolution of $512 \times 512$.
-Additionally, we compare our method with \emph{SDXL}, an enhanced Stable Diffusion model three times larger than the standard one.
+\textbf{Baselines.} We compare our approach against prior diffusion model generation methods, specifically focusing on \emph{Stable Diffusion (SD)} and \emph{MultiDiffusion (MD)}. \emph{SD} follows the standard reverse diffusion process on an image latent space. \emph{MD} uses a pretrained \emph{SD} for panoramic image generation, by creating smaller, overlapping patches and averaging the Diffusion Model scores in intersecting areas.
+For baseline comparisons, we fix the pre-trained diffusion model to $SD_{1.4}$, which is trained to generate images at a resolution of $512 \times 512$.
+Additionally, we compare our method with \emph{SDXL}, an enhanced SD model that is three times larger than the standard one.
 SDXL is trained at a higher resolution of $1024p$, and fine-tuned on a specific set of aspect ratios with pixel sums close to $1024^2$.
-We exclude the latent refinement module in \emph{SDXL} to focus our analysis on the base model.
+We exclude the latent refinement module in \emph{SDXL} and focus our analysis on the base model.
 Throughout our experiments, we employ a DDIM sampling strategy with 50 steps and use $7.0$ for the classifier-free guidance scaling factor.
-We also ensure consistency in seeds and captions across all baseline comparisons for a fair evaluation.
+We also ensure consistency in seeds and captions for all baselines.